mzuther/airwindows/AirwindoPedia.md

 StereoFX is a classic Airwindows plugin brought up to date and VSTified: it does three things that can contour the stereo image.
 None of them are as well behaved as Wider, but they’re interestingly different.

-Stereo Wide basically runs the code from High Impact on the side channel.
+Stereo Wide basically runs the code from HighImpact on the side channel.
 It gives a really aggressive widening effect (which will cancel in mono of course) and can bring an edgy quality to the wideness of your stereo channel.

 Mono Bass is simply a highpass on the side channel: adjust to taste, by ear.
 It’s a very simple highpass, not that steep.